zegal/sfdt-utils/README.md

 # sfdt-utils

-Utill functions for working with SFDT objects
+`Util functions for working with SFDT objects`

+Working with SFDT is hard and the JS API from SF provides us the basics to do that.

+Here we have compiled a group of utils so that we can easily do some more advanced things.

 ## Usage: